segmentio/segment-docs/src/connections/destinations/add-destination.md

 ## Adding a destination

-There are two ways to add a destination to your deployment: from the Segment web app, or using the Config API.
+There are two ways to add a destination to your deployment: using the Segment web app, or using the [Config API](/docs/config-api/).

 #### Adding a destination from the Segment web app